 Based on the other tips, there is no way that style and color could not be included, however, it is the least important factor for how well a set of wheels will work for you from a performance standpoint.

 Tip #10: Lastly, proper wheel choice is dependent on the type of skating you do

 So, lets put together everything we have learned and pick out the best set of wheels for you.
 The most important part of picking the correct wheels is focusing on the type of skating you plan to do most often in your new wheels.
 How you plan to use your wheels should weigh heavily in picking out the perfect set.

 Different wheels are made for different uses.
 Are you planning to skate outdoors?
 Are you into jam skating, speed skating, artistic skating, roller derby or just regular rink skating?
 There are certain wheels made for the particular type of skating that you plan to do and understanding all of the tips that we discussed above will help you to pick out the right set.

 Let’s go over some of the main types of skating and what kind of wheels would be good for each use.
 Please realize that these are just suggestions.
 The best way to know if a wheel is right for you is to buy a couple of different sets and try them out.
 Only then will you truly know what kind of wheel you like best.

-If you are skating outdoors, then you definitely want to go with a softer wheel – a low number on the durometer scale – something in the 78A-88A range.
+If you are skating outdoors, then you definitely want to go with a pair of outdoor roller skates with a softer wheel – a low number on the durometer scale – something in the 78A-88A range.
 As we discussed earlier, a softer wheel allows for more give in the wheel as it makes contact with outdoor elements like small pebbles and dirt.

 A low durometer wheel will also last longer outdoors, will give you more grip and, most importantly, will give you a smoother ride outdoors.
 These lower durometer wheels are perfect for asphalt or concrete surfaces.
 If you are not a beginner, you also will want to go with a tall wheel as it will give you more roll.